ilrt/bricolage/bricol/README.md

-Packaging for Elda for deployment, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/
+Packaging for deployment of Bricol control webapp, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/

 Build war: